h4cc/awesome-elixir/README.md

 *Utilities libraries.*

 * [ar2ecto](https://github.com/aforward/ar2ecto) - Ar2ecto is a set of mix tasks to help you migrate from ActiveRecord to Ecto.
+* [async_with](https://github.com/fertapric/async_with) - A modifier for Elixir's "with" to execute all its clauses in parallel.
 * [crutches](https://github.com/mykewould/crutches) - Utility library for Elixir, designed to complement the standard library bundled with the language.
 * [deppie](https://github.com/zackehh/deppie) - Elixir's coolest deprecation logger.
 * [dot-notes](https://github.com/zackehh/dot-notes-elixir) - Simple dot/bracket notation parsing/conversion for Maps/Lists.